-Looking first at Master's degrees awarded (Figure 2.9 and Figure 2.11), there has been an increase in the number of Master's degrees awarded to international students since 2008, with the size of that increase getting larger every year until 2013.
+Looking first at Master's degrees awarded (Figure 2.9 and Figure 2.11), there has been an increase in the number of Master's degrees awarded to international students since 2008, with the size of that increase getting larger every year until 2015.
 During the same time period, the number of Master's degrees awarded to Canadian citizens and permanent residents also increased, but less consistently.
-The rate of increase in doctoral degrees awarded to Canadian citizens and permanent residents has been 4% or less in all years since 2010 (except for the higher rate of change in 2013).